Volunteer Teaching Project in Zambia

 Impact: NGO & Charity

-If you’re a keen photographer with a passion for making an impact, we’d love to have you join this photography volunteer program in Africa
+If you’re a keen photographer with a passion for making an impact, we’d love to have you join this photography program in Malawi, Africa.

 Specific Start Dates